James M. Van Lanen

 Examining subsistence lifeways along the Kuskokwim River in western Alaska — fishing, hunting, and gathering traditions that persist in one of the most remote regions of North America.

-Free Ebook
+Free Ebooks

 Free

-Feral Prescriptions & Pathways — cover
+Towards a Feral Future — cover

 Field Notes, Linked with the Ethnographic Record

-A practical guide to shedding domestication — from community self-reliance and wild food sovereignty to hunting, primitive skills, and the rejection of technological dependency.
-Drawn from nearly two decades of fieldwork and on-the-ground rewilding practice, this essay maps the pathways back to a feral existence.
+On-the-ground prescriptions and pathways for shedding domestication — from community self-reliance and wild food sovereignty to hunting, primitive skills, and the rejection of technological dependency.

 Originally published in Black & Green Review #4.
-Now available as a free download.

 Free Download